giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 * torsional tip rotation `Rz`;
 * number of OpenSees elements;
 * number of Gauss section-sampling points per element;
-* number of CSF section evaluations used by the solver projection;
+* number of CSF section evaluations used by the solver sampling;
 * relative errors with respect to the independent continuous baseline.

 The command above uses two Gauss section-sampling points per element, which is the configuration reported in the main validation tables.
-The Gauss-point count is a parameter of the CSF-to-OpenSees projection and can be changed without modifying the YAML model definition.
+The Gauss-point count is a parameter of the CSF-to-OpenSees sampling and can be changed without modifying the YAML model definition.

 The script reads: